LeiRoF/M1-Photoelectric_Heat_On_Interstellar_Grains/docs/throwOnePhoton.md

   * -1 if the photon passes through the grain
   * -2 if the photon is absorbed but no electron is emitted
-  * -3 if an electron is emitted but is re-absorbed by the grain
+  * -3 if an electron is emitted but is re-absorbed by the grain The retunr can also be `None` if the photon miss the grain.

 ### How it works